codership/documentation/galeracluster/source/documentation/state-transfer.rst

 - **Logical** This method uses ``mysqldump``.
 It requires that you fully initialize the receiving server and ready it to accept connections *before* the transfer.

   This is a blocking method.
-The donor node becomes ``READ-ONLY`` for the duration of the transfer.
+The :term:`Donor Node` becomes ``READ-ONLY`` for the duration of the transfer.
 The State Snapshot Transfer applies the ``FLUSH TABLES WITH READ LOCK`` command on the donor node.

   ``mysqldump`` is the slowest method for State Snapshot Transfers.
 This can be an issue in a loaded cluster.